mikekwright/mikekwright.github.io/content/blog/original/2013-10-24-splunk-6-whats-new.markdown

----
-layout: post
-title: "Splunk 6 - Whats New"
+Title: "Splunk 6 - Whats New"
-date: 2013-10-24 22:56
+Date: 2013-10-24 22:56
-comments: true
-categories:
-- splunk
-- web development
+Category: development
----
+Tags: logs, splunk

 Today we had a Tech Talk at work that was focused on our organizations upgrade to the newly released Splunk 6, and all its bells and whistles.
 This presentation was given by James